tebriz91/meta_expert/chainlit.md

 - Fact-checking and verification
 - Analyzing consumer reviews

-Note: Jar3d has access to the Google search engine and Google Shopping for its research capabilities.
+Note: Meta Expert has access to the Google search engine and Google Shopping for its research capabilities.